 There are, of course, many, many vegetables to choose from.
 In general, Thai people consume more fruit and vegetables than meat.
 When it comes to ingredients for Thai cuisine, the variety is also huge – soy sauces, soybean paste, tofu, fresh chilli and chilli powder, garlic, lemongrass, coconut milk, mushrooms, galangal (or kha, a relative of ginger), coriander, red onions, kaffir lime, and so forth.

 Many of these ingredients are not only delicious but also have medicinal properties.
 Here are some examples:

 - Chillies are believed by many people to help normalise blood pressure and blood flow in the body.
 Chillies also contain significant amounts of magnesium.

 - Galangal acts as a stimulant and is believed to have aphrodisiac properties.

 - The juice of kaffir lime is good for promoting healthy gums and is recommended for use when brushing one’s teeth.
 The rind is believed to be good for the blood and is used as an ingredient in medical tonics.

-Some studies shows that a vegetarian diet combined with exercise can make a person healthier than if they eat meat.
+Some studies show that a vegetarian diet, combined with exercise, can make a person healthier than if they eat meat.
 A vegetarian diet may also reduce the risks of contracting conditions such as heart disease, kidney stones, lung cancer, and breast cancer.

 - Pad Thai (Thai fried rice noodles)